 Taking us back to his childhood, Yakumo "Kikuhiko" Yuurakutei places us at a time just before the boys met.
 And from then on the story blossoms on its own before coming to an inevitable stop due to an incident that's discussed during the initial episodes.
 While both boys found themselves in the world of Rakugo under similar circumstances, their relationship with the performing art itself differed vastly.
 Their relationship dynamic has been seen before: the polar opposites who don't see eye to eye.
 Yakumo's ying to Sukeroku's yang.
 The fundamentals of the story itself aren't what are impressive, but rather the manner in which it goes about executing it.

-Instead of simply following the standardized method established for this kind narrative, we're instead thrust into a more introspective realm, with Yakumo's reminiscing in the form of a Rakugo itself.
-It's essentially a story within a story, which, on paper, sounds like a muddle mess, but oddly enough felt like the most organic method of absorbing the characters and viewer into the head-space of the tale.
+Instead of simply following the standardized method established for this kind of narrative, we're instead thrust into a more introspective realm, with Yakumo's reminiscing in the form of a Rakugo itself.
+It's essentially a story within a story, which, on paper, sounds like a muddled mess, but oddly enough felt like the most organic method of absorbing the characters and viewer into the head-space of the tale.
 The Rakugo art form isn't only exemplified, but it's also utilized on a grand scale to encompass everything surrounding it.
 It's a form of immersion rarely experienced, basically the Inception of anime storytelling (And here we are, a review about a story, about a story, that contains stories... let's just leave that mindfuck alone).